IceMetalPunk/Sniders/Readme.txt

 --> Later...

 5) Ticket Lookups
+	a.
+By reference, date, or customer number (or any combinations)
+	b.
+Show 99999 as customer number for any in-store entries
+	c.
+Optional -- search by item styles or information

 6) Customer Maintenance
 	a.
 Add new customers
 	b.
 Change customer information
 	c.
 Delete customers

+7) Inventory Add/Change completion
+	a.
+Change is not done

+--> Much later...

+8) Scanning in/out inventory

 --------------------------
 INSTALLATION AND SETUP